How to Fix a Deadbolt Lock

 One of the most common deadbolt lock issues is sticking or difficulty turning.
 This is often due to a buildup of rust or grime in the components, preventing them from functioning easily.

 Repair your deadbolt with a dose of WD-40 (or a similar product).
 This will loosen dirt and rust and provide lubrication.
 Apply a few sprays on the deadbolt latch itself, then rotate the thumb turn repeatedly to extend and contract the deadbolt.
 This should lubricate the internal components and get your deadbolt working more easily.
-For more stubborn jammed door deadlock cases, you may need to disassemble the deadbolt by removing the bolts on the interior portion, then removing the interior and exterior deadbolt housings to gain better access and more thoroughly apply lubricant.
+For more stubborn jammed door deadlock cases, you may need to disassemble the deadbolt by removing the interior bolts, then removing the interior and exterior deadbolt housings to gain better access and apply lubricant more thoroughly.

-This strategy also works if you need to fix a deadbolt that won’t turn with the key, since the buildup of debris can also jam the key cylinder.
-Spray an appropriate lubricant, like a dry lubricant, graphite spray, silicone-based lubricant, or WD-40 into the keyway, then repeatedly insert the key to lubricate the components.
+This strategy also works if you need to fix a deadbolt that won’t turn with the key, since debris buildup can jam the key cylinder.
+Spray an appropriate lubricant, such as a dry lubricant, graphite spray, silicone-based lubricant, or WD-40, into the keyway, then repeatedly insert the key to lubricate the components.

-A deadbolt is assembled and held in place by a number of screws and bolts.
+A deadbolt is assembled and held in place by several screws and bolts.
 Some of these screws may loosen over time, causing the deadbolt to shift and become misaligned with the strike plate.
-Misalignment prevents the deadbolt from extending fully into the strike plate, leaving your door vulnerable to unwanted entry.
+Misalignment prevents the deadbolt from fully extending into the strike plate, leaving your door vulnerable to unauthorized entry.

 3. How to Fix a Misaligned Deadbolt Lock